Md Shamsul Huda Manik

-Md Shamsul Huda Manik (died 26 May 2025) was a Bangladeshi judge who was justice of the Appellate Division of the Supreme Court.
+Md Shamsul Huda Manik (died 26 May 2025) was a Bangladeshi judge who was a justice of the Appellate Division of the Supreme Court.
 He formerly served in the High Court Division of the Bangladesh Supreme Court.

 Career

-In a verdict by the Bangladesh High Court, which was upheld by Bangladesh Supreme Court, the government of Bangladesh was asked to reappoint 10 judges to the High Court Division whose appointment was not confirmed by the Bangladesh Nationalist Party despite the recommendation of the chief justice as they were appointed to the court by the last Awami League government.
+In a verdict by the Bangladesh High Court, which was upheld by the Bangladesh Supreme Court, the government of Bangladesh was asked to reappoint 10 judges to the High Court Division whose appointment was not confirmed by the Bangladesh Nationalist Party despite the recommendation of the chief justice, as they were appointed to the court by the last Awami League government.
 The ten judges included Shamsul Huda.
 The verdict was opposed by 19 judges of the High Court Division.

 In December 2009, Shamsul Huda and Justice Nazmun Ara Sultana ordered the government to include 159 family planning officers in the cadre service with appropriate seniority.

 Shamsul Huda and Justice Abu Bakar Siddiquee scrapped a three-year prison term for AKM Shamim Osman, former Awami League member of parliament, in a corruption case.
 In May, Shamsul Huda and Justice Abu Bakar Siddiquee asked Mockbul Hossain, former Awami League member of parliament, to surrender to the trial court related to a corruption case.
 Huda and Justice Abu Bakar Siddiquee quashed the frigate purchase corruption case against Prime Minister Sheikh Hasina filed in 2003 by the Bureau of Anti Corruption.
-Shamsul Huda and Justice Abu Bakar Siddiquee quashed the Niko corruption case against Prime Minister Sheikh Hasina filed in 2007 by the Anti-corruption Commission.
-Shamsul Huda and Justice Abu Bakar Siddiquee quashed the Bangladesh Export Processing Zones Authority corruption case against Prime Minister Sheikh Hasina filed in 2001 by the Bureau of Anti-Corruption related to the appointment of lobbyist in Washington D.C. for the authority.
+Shamsul Huda and Justice Abu Bakar Siddiquee quashed the Niko corruption case against Prime Minister Sheikh Hasina filed in 2007 by the Anti-Corruption Commission.
+Shamsul Huda and Justice Abu Bakar Siddiquee quashed the Bangladesh Export Processing Zones Authority corruption case against Prime Minister Sheikh Hasina filed in 2001 by the Bureau of Anti-Corruption related to the appointment of lobbyists in Washington, D.C., for the authority.
 Shamsul Huda and Justice Abu Bakar Siddiquee quashed a case against Sheikh Selim, former Awami League member of parliament and cousin of Prime Minister Sheikh Hasina, for attacking a motorcade of former prime minister Khaleda Zia in 2001 in Keraniganj.
 Shamsul Huda and Justice Abu Bakar Siddiquee granted bail to Sheikh Helal, former Awami League member of parliament and cousin of Prime Minister Sheikh Hasina, and his wife in two cases related to corruption and extortion.
 In June 2010, Shamsul Huda and Justice Abu Bakar Siddiquee granted anticipatory bail to Ahmed Akbar Sobhan, chairman of Bashundhara Group, in seven criminal cases.